11 Proven Ways to Motivate Employees

 6. Provide bonuses, rewards and openly talk about salaries

 This is somewhat of an obvious suggestion, but it’s one of the most effective.
-Monetary incentives, especially during rising inflation and living costs, encourage employees to work better.

 Giving incentives, rewards, or bonuses helps to increase stimulus work, helps to improve commitment in work performance and creates zeal towards work, helps to reach maximum potential and capabilities, and to increase productivity.
 We’re talking about annual bonuses or monthly incentives, for example.

 A huge project might be a good opportunity to reward the team with a bonus.
 Even gift cards for some major stores are a good idea.
-Human resources can float some ideas through the employees of the company, in a questionnaire, to understand what they most value in terms of monetary rewards.
+Human resources can float some ideas through the employees of the company in a questionnaire to understand what they most value in terms of monetary rewards.
 Good health insurance also falls into this category.

 Doing this provides both the hope of getting a reward and the psychological satisfaction of earning incentives.